VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The Flintstones cartoon was the first thirty-minute cartoon to be aired during prime time**
+- ⚡ Daily fun fact: **Elizabeth Taylor has appeared on the cover of Life magazine more than anyone else**

 <h3 align="left">Connect with me:</h3>
 <p align="left">